 You can see in the video how I painted the sky, as well as touched up all the shadows on the figure and the sand.

 That concludes this figurative painting series.
 You can check out more of my figure paintings here.

-If you have any questions, please don’t hesitate to ask below.
+If you have any questions or need help understanding these painting techniques, please don’t hesitate to ask in the comments below.